 EMOTIONAL BRANDING EXAMPLE: MAMA ETC.

-A recent client of mine, Mama Etc., a perinatal practitioner and (soon-to-be) certified lactation consultant, is a great example of how a brand can use emotional branding to attract their target audience.
+A past client of mine, Mama Etc., a perinatal practitioner and certified lactation consultant, is a great example of how a brand can use emotional branding to attract their target audience.
 With the majority of lactation consultants in the area being specialized nurses, the age gap between them and most new moms today is growing dramatically.

 The goal in her brand strategy was to put a modern spin on an industry that is out of touch with their target audience.
 Identifying the need for lactation consultants that are young and who understand the lifestyle of moms today, she is triggering a desire to be seen and understood by creating a brand that is warm and modern.